llGaetanll/autorice/README.md

 `newperms` removes those settings, giving the user the ability to run only several basic sudo commands without a password (`shutdown`, `reboot`, `pacman -Syu`).

+### TODO
+- add polybar to list of installs
+- add one wallpaper in local cache when first loading
+- add fontconfig
+- install font required by powerlevel10k
+- add poewrlevel10k profile
+- install zsh git repos on init
+- `ttf-apple-emoji` not loaded